 My son didn’t intend his comment to reach any other person’s ears but mine.
 His comment may have been cute, but to him it was just a statement he didn’t want shared.
 Especially as a cute little novelty to show off.

-3. You spell in front of your kids
+3. You “spell” in front of your child

 Communicating discreetly with others isn’t always the easiest thing to do.
 I can’t tell you how many times we’ve referred to our kids’ loveys as “L” when we couldn’t find them.
 All because saying the whole word would incite emotions we’d rather not deal with.
 Or spelled M-I-L-K knowing full well they have no idea what we’re talking about.